The Archies: Fictional line-up

 One distribution mode for the Archies' music was embossing cardboard records directly onto the back of cereal boxes, which were cut out and played on a turntable (although their music was also available on standard issue LPs and 45s).

 Though the group no longer appears in animation, they are still frequently used in stories published by Archie Comics.
-In 2020, the group made its second live action appearance on Riverdale, with Kevin Keller replacing Reggie Mantle.
-In this incarnation Kevin plays keyboard and Veronica sings only.
+In 2020, the group made its second live-action appearance on Riverdale, with Kevin Keller replacing Reggie Mantle.
+In this incarnation, Kevin sings and plays keyboard, and Veronica sings only.